ggldnl/Hexapod-Operator/README.md

 git clone https://github.com/ggldnl/Hexapod-Operator
 ```

-If you have not or don't want to set `PICO_SDK_PATH` you can edit `.vscode/settings.json` to pass the path directly to CMake.
+If you have not or don't want to set `PICO_SDK_PATH` and you are using vscode, you can edit `.vscode/settings.json` to pass the path directly to CMake.

 ### Build